katebry/rust-webassembly-snake/README.md

 I've used a mixture of Rust paired with WebAssembly, Webpack, Vanilla Typescript, basic CSS and HTML plus Express (for deployment purposes). 🦀

-The goal was to get more familiar with Rust and how you can use it to make interactive web-based games.
+The goal was to get more familiar with Rust and to see how it can be used to make interactive web-based games.

 ----